 Once the price has been reduced a couple of times as well it can really look like a red flag.
 Some buyers will just think that if a house has been available for that long and no one else wants it, then they don't either!

-Although there's no hard data to confirm this, it certainly makes sense.
+Although it's impossible to gather the data to confirm this, it certainly makes sense.
 We've covered this topic in much more detail here: Do houses sell for less at auction?
 (And how to get the best price)

 Drawbacks selling "normal properties" at auction